(as amended by the NPPA Board of Directors, January 10, 2015)

 Eligibility for Appointed Directors

 Three (3) Appointed Directors shall serve at the pleasure of the President.
 Their terms are not limited.
-They shall receive no compensation for their service, other than reimbursement for expenses as approved for the execution of the duties common to all Board Members.

-The Board of Directors shall convene at least one meeting per year (the “Annual Meeting”) and may convene as many other meetings as the Board shall see fit.
+The Board of Directors shall convene at least one meeting per year (the “Annual Meeting”) and may convene as many other special meetings as the Board shall see fit.

 The National Officers of the association shall be the President, Treasurer, Vice President, Secretary, and Immediate Past President.